sprax/cpp_osx/README.md

 # cpp_osx
-sandbox for OSX projects using C++ in Xcode
+sandbox for C++ OSX projects using Xcode